Fantasporto 2019: out of this world (no, seriously)

 The film depicts the slow decline of three individuals as they are sucked into a world of sinful existence.
 It is the story of a wild and voracious love triangle… Raw, male-oriented, cruel, and powerful, this is a rural Hungary of doubtful morale.
 An example of the Best Hungarian Cinema.
 Selection of the Ghent and Haifa festivals.

-In post-Nazi Poland, just after the end of World War II, concentration camp survivors follow a mother figure/love interest to live in an abandoned house until the werewolves (dogs trained by Nazis) surround them.
+In post-Nazi Poland, just after World War II, concentration camp survivors follow a mother figure/love interest to live in an abandoned house until the werewolves (dogs trained by Nazis) surround them.

 "Daddy's Girl", USA/Georgia

 A young woman held captive by her stepfather becomes the focus of a female vigilante and a rookie cop.
 When the father is identified as a serial killer, their attempts to rescue the woman backfire, resulting in a terrifying confrontation with the killer.

-What happens when you receive an email from an Indian producer telling you he has 3 million dollars to invest in three horror movies and he wants you to direct one of them?
-Well, no this isn’t the plot of the movie.
-It’s the story behind how the movie came to be in the words of Julian Richards, the director of Daddy’s Girl.
+What happens when you receive an email from an Indian producer telling you he has 3 million dollars to invest in three horror movies, and he wants you to direct one of them?
+Well, no, this isn’t the plot of the movie.
+It’s the story behind how the film came to be in the words of Julian Richards, the director of Daddy’s Girl.

-The film looked promising in the beginning and I hardly minded the girls-turned-bad-asses in the end, but I need more gore.
-Where there is a chainsaw there needs to be more blood.
+The film looked promising initially, and I hardly minded the girls-turned-bad-asses in the end, but I need more gore.
+Where there is a chainsaw, there needs to be more blood.

-A horror movie about a young expectant mother dealing with the next-door neighbor from hell – possibly literally.
-A young couple’s dream of starting a family shatters as they descend into the depths of paranoia and must struggle to survive an evil presence that wants nothing more than their very own lives…
+A horror movie about a young pregnant mother dealing with the next-door neighbor from hell – possibly literally.
+A young couple’s dream of starting a family shatters as they descend into the depths of paranoia and must struggle to survive an evil presence that wants nothing more than their very own lives… The second feature of the awarded director of “Ecstasy”.

 What happens in the one minute you’re flatlined?
 And how much of that comes back with you when you’re brought back to life?
 Jump scares aplenty if that’s your genre but too many unnecessary characters showing up in the plot, who will have no role in the matters as they unfold.